castier1/debugger-Project/README.md

 Par exemple:
 ```
 analyze >>> help
 	help    to show this message
-	exit	to quit this interface
+	extit   to quit this interface
 	run     to run the program
 	signal  to print the last signal received
 	PID     to print the PID
 	PPID    to print the Parent PID
 	GID     to print the GID
 	PGID    to print the Parent GID
 	pwd     to print the absolute path of the program to analyse
 	file    to print the name of the source code file
 	meta    to print all the metadata of the file to analyse
 	         (file type, mode, owner, file size, times)
 	file    to print the list of all the dynamic librairies loaded
 	fd      to print all the file descriptor opened
 analyse >>> PID
 	 71776
 analyse >>> PPID